nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 You can keep track of your expenses better by creating and editing custom budgets, and also taking note of what deposits you have to have a better understanding of your overall spending and saving.

+Overspending and the lack of savings is a significant problem found in most fresh graduates.
+We want to create tools necessary for them so that they can realize their actual spending and achieve financial freedom in the future.

 ## Features

 Here are some features that Budget Buddy offers: